 A passenger who flew from Philadelphia to San Francisco was detained on arrival by federal agents after a vindictive flight attendant claimed he had not flushed a lavatory toilet, according to a federal suit.
 The suit, which seeks $500,000 in damages, was filed last week in the Northern District of California.
 Salvatore Bevivino, 52, a business manager for Genentech, boarded a Virgin America flight on April 28, 2012.
 After the plane reached cruising altitude over Indiana, the former Amblerite pushed the call button and asked for a soda.

 DALLAS - Instead of giving consumers a temporary price break, airlines are grabbing the benefit of lower federal taxes on travel tickets.
 By Saturday night, nearly all the major U.S. airlines had raised fares to offset taxes that expired the night before.
 That means instead of passing along the savings, the airlines are pocketing the money while customers pay the same amount as before.
 American, United, Continental, Delta, US Airways, Southwest, AirTran, and JetBlue all raised fares, although details sometimes differed.

 Alaska Airlines, popular in the Pacific Northwest and known for customer service, will begin daily nonstop flights between Seattle and Philadelphia, starting June 11.
-The Seattle-based carrier is the second airline to announce it is coming to Philadelphia International Airport in the last month.
-Virgin America Inc. said in January it would begin nonstop daily flights to both Los Angeles and San Francisco from here, beginning in April.
+The Seattle-based carrier is the second airline in the last month to announce it is coming to Philadelphia International Airport.
+Virgin America Inc. said in January it would begin nonstop daily flights to Los Angeles and San Francisco from Philadelphia beginning in April.
 "We are very excited to bring Philadelphia an airline that has distinguished itself among travelers and industry experts," said Philadelphia airport chief executive officer Mark Gale.

 April 8, 2012 |